 Average MPG: 62.8

 A bit like the Vauxhall Corsa, the Crossland is a mainstay of its class and it’s easy to understand why when you look at the sharp styling of this small SUV.
-The diesel version was only available for a short period of time, but it gives rivals such as the Nissan Juke and Seat Arona a tough time, and the 1.5-litre turbodiesel version also comes with of official average fuel economy figure of 62.8mpg.
+The diesel version was only available for a short period of time, but it gives rivals such as the Nissan Juke and Seat Arona a run for their money , and the 1.5-litre turbodiesel version also comes with a combined fuel economy figure of 62.8mpg.

-The engine’s 109bhp output serves up a strong kick of acceleration from low speeds, and the six-speed manual gearbox is smooth and light to use.
-Emissions come out at 120g/km at their lowest, though higher trim levels sneak up to as much as 126g/km.
+The engine’s 109bhp output gives you a strong kick of acceleration from low speeds, and the six-speed manual gearbox is smooth and light to use.
+Emissions come out at 120g/km at their lowest, although higher trim levels sneak up to as much as 126g/km.

 Vauxhall Crossland Review